fastapi/fastapi/docs/en/docs/deployment/deta.md

 </div>

-Now you can share that URL with anyone and they will be able to access your API. 🚀
+Now you can share that URL with anyone, and they will be able to access your API. 🚀

 ## HTTPS